linagora/linshare/documentation/EN/epics/new-admin-portal/story-575-admin-can-see-list-of-child-domains-that-he-manages.md

 - If I choose Yes, all selected domains will be removed from the list
 - When I select a domain to delete, its nested domains must be selected too.

+**UC3.
+Search domain by name**

+- In domain listing screen, I can see a search bar "Search by name"
+- I input text in Search bar then click Enter, the system will search for domains which have name matching with inputted text
+- The result will include all child domain levels

 #### Postconditions

+- paginated and the default number of displayed items is 25, I can change this number at the bottom of page.

 [Back to Summary](#summary)